elunna/hackem/hackem_changelog.md

     - Larvas can infest corpses and create maggots
 - (w) maggot
     - Can infest corpses and create further maggots or giant flies.
-    - Can also create a Worm That Walks by infesting another maggot corpse.
 - (w) dung worm
     - Made poisonous to eat
 - (w) acid worm